-The team behind Blagden Alley’s Hong Kong-inspired hot spot Tiger Fork, has announced it will open a brand new restaurant called Hei Hei Tiger.
+The team behind Blagden Alley’s Hong Kong-inspired hot spot Tiger Fork, has opened a brand new restaurant called Hei Hei Tiger.

 The group will spin off Tiger Fork’s Cantonese cuisine, serving a playful menu of Chinese BBQ, HK-style Noodle Bowls, and Milk Tea in a unique fine-fast casual format.

-The restaurant will open within the Urbanspace Food Hall at Tysons Galleria.
+The restaurant is now open within the Urbanspace Food Hall at Tysons Galleria.

-The culinary program will be led by co-owner Will Fung, who has been part of Tiger Fork’s operating team since day one.
+The culinary program is led by co-owner Will Fung, who has been part of Tiger Fork’s operating team since day one.